borkdude/jet/doc/query.md

 # Query

+NOTE: some parts of this query language may change in the coming months after it has seen more usage.
+Consider it experimental and not suited for production (2019-08-04).

+NOTE: in this document, the word list also applies to arrays and vectors.

 The `--query` option allows to select or remove specific parts of the output.
 A query is written in EDN.

-NOTE: some parts of this query language may change in the coming months after it has seen more usage (2019-08-04).

-NOTE: in this document, the word list applies to arrays, vectors and lists.

 Single values can be selected by using a key: